yaskfuri/ai-avatar/README.md

 # ai-avatar
-experiments with AI regarding biases
+experiments with AI regarding biases using hugging face transformers